 Peacemakers Video Series

-This video interview series showcases several TFIMs (tradition- and faith-oriented insider mediators) from different parts of South and Southeast Asia who were interviewed by the Network for Religious and Traditional Peacemakers.
+This video interview series showcases several TFIMs (tradition- and faith-oriented insider mediators) from different parts of the world who were interviewed by the Network for Religious and Traditional Peacemakers.

 They each share their personal stories about their work, their source of inspiration and the challenges they face.